MikeMugu/Zukini/README.md

 #Zukini
+Zukini is a simple project that sets out to provide an out of the box test automation framework for both UI and API testing.
+At it's core, Zukini provides a well established design pattern for authoring BDD style tests as well as some helper methods that we have found useful throughout our careers in software engineering.

+There are three main parts to Zukini:

+###Zukini
+This is the core assembly to Zukini and contains logic that applies to any type of testing whether it is API or UI based.
+Examples include common Hooks, PropertyBucket helpers, Unique test id generator, etc...

+### Zukini.UI
-Zukini is a simple project that combines Selenium WebDriver, SpecFlow, NUnit and Coypu in a project setup to use a Page Object pattern.
+Zukini.UI provides functionality specific to performing Selenium based UI tests.
+Zukini.UI combines Selenium WebDriver, SpecFlow, NUnit and Coypu in a project setup to use a Page Object pattern.

-It provides some basic things typically needed in an automation framework such as taking screenshots on failure, a base StepDef class that provides a browser session hook for your tests, and some other niceties.
+It also provides some basic things typically needed in a UI automation framework such as taking screenshots on failure, a base StepDef class that provides a browser session hook for your tests, and some other niceties.

+### Zukini.API
+Zukini.API utilizes RestSharp to provide some simple helper methods used to test API's.
+It attempts to simplify the task of testing different API verbs (e.g. POST, PUT, GET, etc..).

 ##Getting Started
 1. If you don't have Visual Studio, download the community edition of Visual Studio here: [https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx]